Infopercept/vector-samples/Ubuntu-SSH-Log-Parser/sudo_command_executed/README.md

 ## Notes

 - The parser specifically handles sudo command execution events
-- Special handling for usermod commands to track affected users
 - Make sure your log format matches the expected input format
 - Adjust file paths in the configuration according to your system